-1 Paragraph 08 of the Written Submissions dated 04th April 2023.
+1 Paragraph 08 of the Petition dated 06th May 2022.

-This lapse on the part of the Petitioners in my view, is fatal to the maintainability of this Petition.
+As stated above, it is the Petitioner's stated position in this case that he was arrested while carrying out his duties in the premises of the Police Narcotics Bureau.
+Therefore, whoever who was instrumental in placing the Petitioner under arrest, had physically kept him in custody within the PNB premises.
+In such a scenario, the primary responsibility or at its least, a considerable amount of some shared responsibility for such illegal act must be placed in the hands of those who are responsible for the administration of the PNB premises for it is not the case of the Petitioner that the PNB is a part of the CID.
+If that is the case, why didn't the Petitioner make/name any or all officers responsible for the affairs of the PNB as persons who are responsible for arresting the Petitioner within the PNB premises.
+This lapse on the part of the Petitioner in my view, is fatal to the maintainability of this Petition.
 This is because it is those responsible for running the affairs of the PNB who would not only become responsible for such an act but would also be the best persons to explain (if such an incident had in fact taken place), the circumstances under which such incident had occurred within the precincts of the PNB.
-This is further aggravated by the fact that the 3rd Respondent has denied that the CID had arrested the 2nd Petitioner within the PNB premises on 23-06-2020.
-On the above material, I am unable to hold that the Petitioners have succeeded in establishing that the 2nd Petitioner was arrested on 23-06-2020, in the premises of PNB which is his own workplace.
+This is further aggravated by the fact that the 3rd Respondent has denied that the CID had arrested the Petitioner within the PNB premises on 26-06-2020.
+On the above material, I am unable to hold that the Petitioner has succeeded in establishing that the Petitioner was arrested on 26-06-2020, in the premises of PNB which is his own workplace.

-As a result of the above conclusion, what prevails before me now, is only the position taken up by the CID that it had arrested the 2nd Petitioner on 25-06-2020 and subsequently brought the 2nd Petitioner on the next day i.e., on 26-06-2020 to the CID for questioning.
-Thus, the next issue I have to decide in this proceeding is the issue as to whether there was any justification for the CID to cause the arrest of the 2nd Petitioner on 25-06-2020.
+As a result of the above conclusion, what prevails before me now, is only the position taken up by the CID that it had summoned the Petitioner to the CID on 26-06-2020 and subsequently arrested the Petitioner on the same day i.e., on 26-06-2020.
+Thus, the next issue I have to decide in this proceeding is the issue as to whether there was any justification for the CID to cause the arrest of the Petitioner on 26-06-2020.

-Although the CID has arrested the 2nd Petitioner under the provisions of the PTA, let me first consider the power to arrest a person conferred on a Police officer under the Code of Criminal Procedure Act No. 15 of 1979.
+Although the CID has arrested the Petitioner under the provisions of the PTA, let me first consider the power to arrest a person conferred on a Police officer under the Code of Criminal Procedure Act No. 15 of 1979.
 Under Section 32(1)(b) of the Code of Criminal Procedure Act, a Police Officer is authorized to arrest without a warrant, any person:

-- who has been concerned in any cognizable offence or - ii. against whom a reasonable complaint has been made or - iii. against whom a credible information has been received or - iv. against whom a reasonable suspicion exists of his having been so concerned.
+- i. who has been concerned in any cognizable offence or - ii. against whom a reasonable complaint has been made or - iii. against whom a credible information has been received or - iv. against whom a reasonable suspicion exists of his having been so concerned.

-Suffice it to state here at this stage that one CI Ruwan Kumara of the PNB had made a complaint to the CID disclosing that the 2nd Petitioner, with some other officers of the PNB were complicit in illicit drug trafficking which is prima facie, a ground to cause the arrest of the 2nd Petitioner even in terms of Section 32(1)(b) of the Code of Criminal Procedure Act.
+Suffice it to state here at this stage that the 4th Respondent CI Ruwan Kumara of PNB had made a complaint to the CID disclosing that the Petitioner, with some other officers of the PNB were complicit in illicit drug trafficking which is prima facie, a ground to cause the arrest of the Petitioner even in terms of Section 32(1)(b) of the Code of Criminal Procedure Act.